What is a diagnostic test?

 Carotid Doppler Ultrasound

-An echocardiography (echo) is a test that uses sound waves to create pictures of your heart.
-The size, shape, structure and function of the heart is assessed through this test.
-Additionally, any abnormalities of the valves in the heart can be assessed.
+An echocardiogram is a non-invasive ultrasound procedure performed by a cardiac sonographer to show the anatomical structures of the heart.
+Also known as an echo, this test uses sound waves to create pictures of your heart.
+The size, shape, structure, function, and any abnormalities of the heart are assessed through this test.

-Mobile Cardiac Outpatient Telemetry Monitor (MCOT)
+Outpatient Telemetry Monitor (MCOT)

 Exercise Stress Test

-An exercise stress test is a treadmill test which is used to assess how well the heart responds to extra demand.
+An exercise stress test is a non-invasive treadmill test which is used to assess how well the heart responds to extra demand.
 The heart requires more oxygen during exercise so the heart must pump more blood.
 This test can reveal if the blood supply is reduced in certain arteries in the heart.